rfdrake/netbox_geolookup_webhook/README.md

 # Installation

-Copy the lines from the docker-compose.stub.yaml into your netbox project.
+Copy the lines from the docker-compose.stub.yaml into your netbox project's docker-compose.override.yml.

 or